-2. Social Security.
+a).
+Social Security

 Bradley University participates in the Social Security Program providing retirement, disability or death benefits.
 It is necessary for all new faculty members to report their social security number and income tax exemption information to the Personnel and EEO/AA Office.
 (Additional insurance plans which provide for retirement, death and other benefits are described below.)